Overview

 The Commission on Dental Accreditation of Canada (CDAC) recognizes Australian Dental Council (ADC) and Dental Council of New Zealand (DCNZ) accreditation for all general dentistry degrees, including postgraduate Doctor of Dental Surgery/Medicine (DDS/DMD) and undergraduate Bachelor of Dental Surgery/Science (BDS/BDSc).

-This means that Canadian graduates of an Australian or New Zealand dental school can return to practice in Canada via the same process as graduates of a Canadian dental school (outlined below), which includes passing the National Dental Examination Board (NDEB) written and clinical exams and registering with your provincial dental regulatory authority.
-Starting in 2023, the current NDEB (written exam and OSCE) will be replaced by the virtual OSCE.
+This means that graduates of an Australian or New Zealand dental school are eligible to practice in Canada and can follow the same process as graduates of a Canadian dental school (outlined below), which includes passing the virtual OSCE and registering with their provincial dental regulatory authority.

 Pathway to Certification